kudaliyanagethanuja/Attendance-Excel-Updater/README.md

 ## 📸 Screenshots

-> Add these images to `.github/images/` before pushing.
+> Add these images to
+>`📌 Problem Overview

+Many organizations track attendance using Excel sheets, but the raw data often has issues like:

+- Missing dates in the month.
+- Incorrect or inconsistent Day values.
+- Check-in and check-out times not formatted consistently (AM/PM confusion).
+- Multiple sheets per employee or department, making manual correction tedious.

+This leads to inaccurate reports, wasted time, and difficulty calculating attendance or hours worked.` before pushing.

 ![Input Excel](.github/images/excel_input.png)
 *Original Excel file with missing dates / times*